FSR™ Ray Regeneration 1.2.0

 These parameters can help balance stability, sharpness, and noise reduction to best suit your application.

 It is recommended to start from the default settings queried from the API and then adjust selectively according to what works best for your application.
-For guidance on retrieving and applying these settings, see Configuring settings.
+For the full list of available keys and guidance on retrieving and applying these settings, see 2.6.
+Configuring settings.

 A key part of any temporal algorithm is the provision of motion vectors.